DavidBuchanan314/millipds/docs/ACCOUNTS.md

 curl --json '{"hostname": "https://pds.example.com"}' "https://bsky.network/xrpc/com.atproto.sync.requestCrawl"
 ```

-Now we need to emit an `#identity` event (probably an `#account` event too but millipds doesn't do that yet!!!).
+Now we need to emit an `#identity` event.
 This can be done by heading to your settings in `bsky.app` and "changing" your handle to the value it already is (e.g. `bob.example.com`) - this tells millipds to emit an `#identity` event.
-(I'll make this part more automatic in the future)
+(I'll make this part more automatic in the future) (Note: as a temp workaround, this will also generate an `#account` event, which is maybe-necessary. unsure!
+In the future this should be triggered by account creation itself, probably.)

 The relay should be paying attention now, but maybe not the appview.
 To make the appview start indexing your posts, I *think* you need to create a bluesky profile record first, which can be done by setting your display name and/or bio (e.g. from `bsky.app`).